rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Packages

-Rust is also packaged for various systems by community members
+Rust is also packaged for various systems by community members:

 * [Ubuntu PPA](https://launchpad.net/~kevincantu/+archive/rust/) - maintained by kcantu
 * [FreeBSD Port](http://www.freebsd.org/cgi/cvsweb.cgi/ports/lang/rust/) - maintained by jyyou

 ## Navigating

 There's a quick guide to the source of the compiler in [src/rustc/README.txt](https://github.com/mozilla/rust/blob/master/src/rustc/README.txt).
-You should probably look through it if you're going to be contributing.
+You should look through it if you're going to be contributing.

 ## Editor support

 Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
-Support for other editors can be found on [[Note Related Projects]].
+Support for other editors can be found on [[Note related projects]].

 ## The issue tracker